CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 | 4                      | unsigned int                 | plugin_index            | 4                | Plugin index value                                              |
 | 4                      | unsigned int                 | plugin_protocol_version | 4                | Plugin protocol version value                                   |

-## NET_PACKET_ID_PLUGIN_SPECIFIC
+## NET_PACKET_ID_PLUGINMANAGER_PLUGIN_SPECIFIC

 ### Request [Size: Variable]

 This packet is used to send data to a plugin.
-The `pkt_dev_idx` field in the header specifies which plugin to send to and corresponds to the `plugin_index` field in the plugin list.
+The `pkt_dev_id` field in the header specifies which plugin to send to and corresponds to the `plugin_index` field in the plugin list.
 The first 4 bytes of the data is the plugin packet type, the rest of the packet is plugin-specific.

 List of plugins that currently support this: